Teen Patient FAQ

 I just want to pick up EC (emergency contraception, aka "the morning-after pill").
 Do I have to have an appointment, and does it cost anything?

 In some cases, some versions of EC are free, if you are a patient or not.
 If the version of EC that you need is not free, UHPP can sign you up for a program to help cover the costs.

 It's hard for me to schedule appointments that I know I'll be able to keep.
 What can I do?
 Do you take walk-ins?

 There are two things that might help.
 First, we do have walk-in hours, where patients just come in without an appointment and are seen in the order in which they got there.
 Or make an appointment online and cancel if needed!

 I heard about a program where high school students get paid to talk to people at their school and at fairs and things about safe sex and reproductive health.
 What is that?

-It's called the S.T.A.R.S (Seriously Talking About Responsible Sex) peer education program, and our peer educators get to do a lot more than that.
-They attend special conferences and activities in places like Washington D.C. and Silver Bay, and represent UHPP at all kinds of community events.
+It's called the Youth Health Promoters peer education program, and our peer educators get to do a lot more than that.
+They attend special conferences and represent UHPP at all kinds of community events.
 They also hang out in the Teen Room during our teens-only walk-in clinic on Thursday afternoon to answer questions while patients wait to be seen.
-Click here to learn more.